Adventures in Freelance Writing

 Now, they may have had other things going on in their life and, without doubt, a full-time job does not always lend itself to professional development, but I don’t think we could have made the process less onerous.

-Another candidate wanted to do Business Admin NVQ Level 3, but their employer would only support (through time and any costs) it at Level 2.
+Another candidate wanted to do Business Admin NVQ Level 3, but their employer would only support it at Level 2.
 The knock-on effect was that the candidate remained less than committed.
 Considerably less.

 They dragged their heels with the ‘coursework’ for so long, and with so many extensions granted, that they eventually completed it less than a month before they were due to leave the job.
 The NVQ team (Internal Verifier and beyond) were not prepared to process it because by the time an NVQ would have been awarded the person would no longer be in the job.
 Or possibly any job.

 I’ll spare you the tale of the third candidate but, suffice it to say, things did not go well.
-Now, to paraphrase Oscar Wilde, three strike-outs begins to look like carelessness, and I did consider whether it was time to hang up my D32/D33 hat.
+Now, to paraphrase Oscar Wilde, three strike-outs begins to look like carelessness.

 In the end, much like gardening, even though we can prepare the ground and provide all the necessary conditions, sometimes the ground remains fallow.